678 Go

 The correction of hypoxaemia in the

 survived.
-However, this difference did not reach
+However, this dierence did not reach

 MRC trial also improved the survival in oxygen